User Review( votes)

 Dual or Quadruple Nozzle Bodies

 Direct injection is an option for variable application of pesticides.
 In this system, undiluted pesticide is placed into canisters on the sprayer, and plain water (or water plus adjuvant) is in the sprayer tank.
 The chemical is metered and introduced into the water on the pressure side at some distance upstream from the boom sections.
 The pesticide rate can be varied with the speed of the direct injection pump, offering a very high dynamic range of possible rates.
-For example, Raven’s Sidekick Pro (available on Case and John Deere sprayers) offers a 40-fold range of flow rates.
+For example, Raven’s Sidekick Pro (available as factory option on Case and John Deere sprayers, or as a retrofit to any sprayer) offers a 40-fold range of flow rates.

 After injection, an in-line mixer ensures that products are evenly distributed in the carrier.
 The amount of lag in the systems will depend on the amount of spray mixture in the plumbing upstream of the nozzles, the total boom flow rate, as well as the boom section configuration.
 With a variable rate map this lag can can be anticipated and accommodated.